Gut support for Histamine Intolerance and MCAS

 They are usually found together in supplements because Betaine HCL is needed to activate pepsin.
 And pepsin digests protein.

-A Betaine HCL with pepsin supplement can help boost your stomach acid levels.
+A Betaine HCL supplement can help boost your stomach acid levels.

 But why would you need to do that?